illinois-dap/DataAnalysisForPhysicistsFall23/intro.md

 1. Understand common probability distributions and identify examples of where these distributions occur in physics
 2. Identify sources of statistical & systematic uncertainties and bias, and properly handle them to interpret scientific data
 3. Implement key analysis tasks such as parameter estimation, unfolding, auto/cross-correlation, confidence intervals, hypothesis testing, Monte Carlo simulation, and much more!

+You can find more detail in the [Calendar](#calendar) section on the specific topics that will be covered in this course.

 ## Course Logistics
   - **Course Format:**